 1 – At the hospital entrance, we will verbally screen you for symptoms and exposure to COVID-19.

-- Depending on your answers, we may ask you to wear a mask and wash your hands.
+- You will have to wear a mask and wash your hands.

 - Your support person will not be permitted to accompany you until you are admitted to the hospital.